 So which weeds are the worst and what can you do to stop them?
 Each weed has its own fiendish strategy to insinuate itself and every garden has its own set of infiltrators, but luckily we three old campaigners are here to guide you through your defence options.

 1. Bindweed.
 It’s those clever devils that invade underground with sinisterly brittle roots that can regenerate from a tiny chunk that worry me most, and bindweed is the chief offender.
 The old trick was to stick a bamboo cane beside it and once it had made enough leafy growth, paint it with Tumbleweed.
-But with the future of glyphosate, the active ingredient in most systemic weed killers, now hanging in the balance (aargh!)
-I think the future may be to operate zero tolerance and just wade in and dig it out with a spade as deeply as you can the minute it pops up.
+But with glyphosate, the active ingredient in most systemic weed killer now largely removed from the market we have to operate zero tolerance and just wade in and dig it out with a spade as deeply as you can the minute it pops up.

 3. Horsetail.
 A garden’s pedigree is no barrier and we have been watching, with a certain degree of schadenfreude, the insidious invasion of this deep rooted weed into the prairie gardens at Wisley for a number of years (take a look at what it’s done to a group of iris in our feature photo).
 Their exasperated manager told us that they now plan to trial a new weeding wand that actually electrocutes the offenders…..